 Badger State Trail

-The darkest trail tunnel in Wisconsin - the 1200-foot long Stewart Tunnel north of Monticello, and intersecting with the Sugar River State Recreation Trail in Monticello.
+The Badger State Trail begins at the Wisconsin/Illinois border and continues north to intersect with the Sugar River State Trail in Monticello.
 Continue north through Belleville for a connection with the Capital City Trail in Madison.
 Along the way there are numerous opportunities for sight-seeing, plus lodging and dining options in the Green County communities of Belleville, Monticello, and Monroe.
-At the Illinois border, the Badger trail connects to the Jane Addams Trail and continues to Freeport, Illinios.
+At the Illinois border, the Badger trail connects to the Jane Addams Trail and continues south to Freeport, Illinios.

 Browntown Cadiz Springs

-Park features a new playground, handicap accessible boat launch, nature trails with educational signs, beach area, shelter house, and a 78 foot pole with an osprey nesting platform on top.
-The DNR is reminding everyone not to "stock" Beckman Lake with fish caught in Zanders Lake or anywhere else.
-The DNR has plans to manage the proportions to keep the predator/prey balance, and to allow the existing fish to form a cycle of breeding that is self-perpetuating.
+Park features a playground, handicap accessible boat launch, nature trails with educational signs, beach area, shelter house, and a 78 foot pole with an osprey nesting platform on top.
 Meetings of the Friends of Cadiz Springs are held on the second Monday of every month at 6:30 pm at Trailside Inn in Browntown, or in warmer weather at the east shelter in the park.

 Decatur Lake Mill Race